In memory and honor of one very special cat.. how Edward J. Nichols, DVM, Crestway Animal Clinic, San Antonio, Texas, treated Suki. Read Suki's Story.

 CONSUMER ALERT

-Make sure your vet has this info posted:
+Make sure your vet has this posted:

 Does your vet obey the statutes of the Texas Veterinary Licensing Act?
 Do you see this sign at your vet's clinic?
 If not, maybe it's time to find another vet...
 Vets in Texas are required to post notice of where to file complaints.